Skip to main content

 TL;DR

-Agencies running Claude without a skill system get inconsistent output across clients because every team member prompts differently.
+Agencies using Claude without a skill system get inconsistent client output because every team member prompts differently.
 A Claude Skill is a reusable markdown instruction set with benchmarks, frameworks, and output rules baked in.
-Intempt built five GTM Skills for the full agency stack: email marketing, cold outreach, ad creative, lifecycle personalization, and landing pages.
-Every skill is calibrated to 2026 benchmark data from Klaviyo, Woodpecker, Gong, Dynamic Yield, and Iterable.
-All five run inside Intempt across Journey Builder, Segmentation, Experiments, Experiences, and Blu AI.
-Agencies using this stack report 3-4x faster client deliverables without the manual quality control loop.
+Intempt built five GTM Skills covering email marketing, cold outreach, ad creative, lifecycle personalization, and landing pages — all built on 2026 benchmark data from Klaviyo, Woodpecker, Gong Labs, Dynamic Yield, and Iterable.
+All five run inside Intempt across Lifecycle Marketer, Segmentation, Experiments, Experiences, and Intempt's AI agents.

 Here is what Claude without skills looks like inside a real agency: the account manager for Client A has her own way of prompting.
 The email strategist for Client B pastes a brand doc at the start of every session.
 The paid specialist for Client C skips the context entirely when the brief is late.
 When the person who wrote the brand voice document for Client D leaves, three weeks of output sounds like a different company.
 Nobody notices until the client does.